How You Can Get Involved

 Volunteer Opportunities

 As Preserve Montana continues to grow and expand, we are looking to grow our network of volunteers in a variety of ways.
 Some of the most exciting work that happens here is completed by our loyal volunteers.
+If any of the below opportunities interest you, please email us at info@preservemontana.org.

 Bring your team closer together through fun and educational community service.
 By volunteering with Preserve Montana, your staff might help conduct hands-on restoration work, adventure down the backroads of Montana to assist with historic property documentation, or experience a more formal workshop designed to teach traditional skills while improving the condition of heritage sites.

 Protecting historic properties with the help of our staff provides all of the benefits of team-building exercises in a nonconventional and memorable way.
 These events are ideal for groups of every size and can be engineered to meet the needs of your staff.
-For more information or to schedule your corporate volunteer day please contact Outreach Director, Madeline Westrom at info@preservemontana.org or call our office at 406-457-2822.

 There are amazing historic buildings and sites in every small town and down every back road.
 Though the staff would like to visit each one, it just isn’t possible.
 Therefore, we are asking for a couple of people to photograph the historic places, traditional landscapes, and cultural heritage they pass during their summer road-trips, outdoor excursions, or family vacations.
 Volunteers will need their own camera (or camera phone) to participate.
 Images collected could be published on our website, social media accounts, or formal reports.